synonyms for evident

 Examples:

-Her joy was apparent in her voice.
+• Her joy was apparent to everyone in the room.

 Noticeable